Jensemon/PBC_API/README.md

 The value for `block` will be the block body.

 The value for `height` has to be an integer, and determines at what height the corrupt block will be inserted.
 Height 0 means the genesis block will be replaced with the corrupt block.

+Note that the POST request needs to be urlencoded.